 Exclusive Announcements & Presales

 June will be a big month in the world of exclusives for most of the major companies.
-We already have details on several of the Comic-Con exclusives from Hasbro, though there’s still plenty more to be announced before the convention.
-Funko’s exclusives line-up is set to be revealed starting Monday, June 5.
-Mattel has remained unusually quiet this year, but their exclusives could start being revealed literally any day now.
+We already have details on several of the Comic-Con exclusives from Funko, though there’s still plenty more to be announced before the convention.
+Both fan favorites Hasbro and Mattel have been unusually quiet so far, but we fully expect their announcements to start rolling in any day now.

-Of the rest of the toy companies, Entertainment Earth just kicked off their announcements on May 24 with plenty more still to come, and we’re revealing all of Factory Entertainment’s exclusives every Tuesday and Thursday.
-Then there’s Bandai, Gentle Giant, Super7, Dark Horse, BBC America, BOOM!, IDW, and so many others.
+Of the rest of the toy companies, Factory Entertainment just kicked off their announcements on May 22 with plenty more still to come.
+Comic-Con International unveiled a whole new Exclusives Portal and their first ever Souvenir Book cover print in collaboration with Mondo.
+Cryptozoic has already kicked off their online pre-sales, and NECA’s will start next week.
+We’ve got our first look at Hallmark’s 2018 exclusives.
+But there’s plenty more to come from Bandai, Gentle Giant, Super7, Dark Horse, BBC America, BOOM!, IDW, and so many others.

-Hundreds of attendees already have their parking for San Diego Comic-Con secured, but if you weren’t so lucky in this year’s parking lottery, then parking will open back up to the general public on June 12 at 10AM PT.
-Currently, only the Convention Center and Hilton Bayfront lots are full — so there should be plenty of options left over for everyone else, even if they’re a bit further out.
+Hundreds of attendees already have their parking for San Diego Comic-Con secured, but if you weren’t so lucky in this year’s parking lottery, then parking will open back up to the general public on June 4 at 10AM PT.
+Currently, only the Convention Center and Hilton Bayfront (except on Preview Night) lots are full — so there should be plenty of options left over for everyone else, even if they’re a bit further out.

 Expect this to be a big, big month for San Diego Comic-Con offsite announcements.
-There’s this year’s Conan appearance, how the Syfy live show will work this year, what Conival and Geek & Sundry have up their sleeves, and more offsites that we probably know nothing about.
+There’s this year’s Conan appearance, the makeover on what was once Petco’s Interactive Zone (now The Comic-Con Experience), this year’s Symphony offerings, and more offsites that we probably know nothing about.

 You can always find a list of offsites on our event calendar.